 Can I increase my home loan to buy a car?

-If the time has come to upgrade to a new set of wheels, but your savings won’t quite cover the purchase cost, you might be wondering whether you can add a car loan to your home loan, in order to access a lower interest rate.
+If the time has come to upgrade to a new set of wheels, but your savings won’t quite cover the purchase cost, you might be wondering whether you can use your home loan as a car loan to access a lower interest rate.

-There are a couple of potential options you may have if you want to increase your home loan to buy a car:
+There are a couple of potential options available if you’re interested in using a home loan to buy a car:

 How can I add a car loan to my home loan?